PRTProject.com - The future of transportation

 The PRT rails are instead mounted atop the existing road surfaces, greatly reducing the construction costs and implementation times.

-The tracks are supported at periodically spaced columns mounted into the ground.
+The tracks are supported at periodically spaced columns embedded into the ground.
 The intersection of the columns and the track would be designed to allow adjustments to compensate for ground settling, keeping the tracks extremely level.
-The tracks could also be detached from the columns during street maintenance (underground utility work, etc) very easily.
-The paved surface below the rails would now last much longer since it would not be experiencing traffic, a significant cost savings.
+Tracks segments could also be detached from the columns during street maintenance (underground utility work, etc).
+The paved surface below the rails would last much longer since it would no longer be experiencing direct traffic, a significant cost savings.

-The PRT uses "in-vehicle" switching.
+PRT uses "in-vehicle" switching.
 This means the vehicles control the switching operation, providing the mechanical energy necessary to throw the switch, thus simplifying the switches themselves.
-It will be important to keep the cost of the switches low given the large number required.
+It will be important to keep the cost of the switches low given the large quantity required.
 In trains, faulty or incorrectly set switches are often the cause of accidents.
-To address this concern, the central routing system will assume that the vehicle is still on the main line until (1) the vehicle reports the exit as successful and (2) a sensor in the sidetrack confirms the vehicle is on the siding.
+To address this concern, the central routing system will assume that the vehicle is still on the main line until (1) the vehicle reports the exit as successful and (2) a sensor in the sidetrack verifies the vehicle location.

 The design criteria for passenger loading / unloading requires that no single vehicle blocks another.
-So if you're neighbor is busy loading luggage into a vehicle, you would not be late for work.
+So if a neighbor is busy loading luggage into a vehicle, you would not be late for work.
 So the only delay would be it time it takes the vehicle to arrive.
-But if the central routing system detects a pattern, say you leave for work every weekday morning at 7:00am, it will proactively start sending a vehicle to your area in anticipation of your call.
+If the central routing system detects a pattern, say you leave for work every weekday morning at 7:00am, it will proactively start sending a vehicle to your location in anticipation of your need.

 residential track layout

-At locations involving high volume loading / unloading, such as the local mall, people would line up for the next available vehicle (a "bank line").
-The location would have several sidings, depending on volume.
+At locations involving high volume loading / unloading, such as the local mall, people would line up for the next available vehicle (a "taxi line").
+Such a location would maintain multiple sidings, depending on volume.

 customers queuing up for vehicles